 CELT Brown Bag Workshops are held frequently throughout the semester on a variety of topics of interest graduate students and postdocs with teaching positions, or interested in teaching.
 Essentially informal conversations, these workshops are led by a member of the Tulane community on a topic of their choice.
 This is an opportunity for faculty at all ranks, from, adjunct to full professor, as well as graduate students, postdocs, and staff who are interested to meet and talk about teaching and showcase the innovative work they’re doing in their classes, with the aim of improving the classroom experience for students.
 Major Brown Bag themes include pedagogy, mentorship, diversity, technology, faculty wellness, and HR topics.
 The Brown Bag Workshops are among CELT’s most popular and well-attended programs.

-Please click here to see the full list of upcoming Spring 2019 Brown Bags.
+Please click here to see the full list of upcoming Fall 2019 Brown Bags.

 Please click here for videos and notes from previous Brown Bag Workshops.

 The CELT Faculty Book Club provides 10 educators, from across departments and schools, the opportunity to read and discuss books on a variety of pedagogy and learning theory topics.
 Conversations range from the macro level, how to improve the academy, to more micro topics relating to each participant’s individual class.
 Most importantly, the book club creates a structure in which participants can talk about teaching in a supportive environment around a common theme.
 The book club meets twice per semester, usually on campus, and CELT pays for the books, food, and refreshments.

 Members are expected to attend both book club meetings.
 The Fall 2019 book club is not full.
 If you are interested in a position on the wait list, please submit here.

 5:00 - 7:00 pm